ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Fixed a bug (#<linked issue number>) where <bug behavior>.

     - Fixed a bug([\#234](https://github.com/ExpressionEngine/ExpressionEngine/issues/234))  where deleting a category from the entry form forced a logout if sessions were being used.
+    - Fixed a bug in the member manager where an error occured when viewed by member groups without member edit permission.
     - Optimized Member model to reduce potential duplicate queries setting up field structure.